 This blood drive comes as the Red Cross is urging individuals to help ensure blood is never missing from hospital shelves by donating blood through the Missing Types campaign.
-The goal of Missing Types is to inspire new blood donors and those who haven’t given in a while to give this summer and become a regular blood donor for patients in need in the years to come.
-For the past four years, new Red Cross blood donors have declined by about 80,000 each year.
-More blood donors are needed now to fill the gaps
+The goal of Missing Types campaign is to change the statistics by inspiring blood donors, especially new donors, to give this summer and become regular blood donors for patients in need in the years to come.
+Only 3 out of 100 Americans donate blood, yet every two seconds, someone needs it.
+There simply aren’t enough people donating blood to help patients in need.

-“We appreciate Bebo’s Car Wash for bringing the community together to help patients fighting cancer, sickle cell disease and other health conditions,” said Mario Sedlock, director of donor recruitment for the Red Cross Alabama and Central Gulf Coast Blood Services Region.
+“We appreciate Bebo’s Car Wash and WKRG News 5 for bringing the community together to help patients fighting cancer, sickle cell disease and other health conditions,” said Ronnika A. McFall, external communications manager for the Red Cross Alabama and Central Gulf Coast Blood Services Region.
 “The Red Cross relies on the generosity of blood drive sponsors and volunteers and we thank everyone who supports our lifesaving mission.”

 Those with types O, A negative and B negative blood are encouraged to make a Power Red donation at this blood drive.
 Power Red donors give a concentrated dose of red blood cells during a single donation, allowing them to maximize their impact.
 During this type of donation, red blood cells are separated from other blood components, and the plasma and platelets are safely and comfortably returned to the donor.